World#

 • message – The name of the message/event to send.

-• data – Optional additional data to pass with the message.
+• data – Optional payload for handlers registered to this message.

 Example